 - Protect your skin.
 Do not sunbathe or use tanning beds.
 Use sunscreen with a SPF 15 or higher.
 Apply sunscreen at least 15 minutes before you go outside.
 Reapply sunscreen every 2 hours.
 Wear protective clothing, hats, and sunglasses when you are outside.

 - Drive safely.
 Always wear your seatbelt.
 Make sure everyone in your car wears a seatbelt.
 A seatbelt can save your life if you are in an accident.
 Do not use your cell phone when you are driving.
 This could distract you and cause an accident.
 Pull over if you need to make a call or send a text message.

 - Practice safe sex.
-Use latex condoms if are sexually active and have more than one partner.
-Your healthcare provider may recommend screening tests for sexually transmitted infections (STIs).
+Use latex condoms to protect against pregnancy or sexually transmitted infections (STIs).
+Your provider may recommend screening tests for certain STIs.